Days of Preparation: Week Four/Session One.

 Speaking words of wisdom, “Let it be.”

 And in my hour of darkness,

 She is standing right in front of me.

 Let it be, let it be.

-According to McCartney, who was asked years later how his classic song, “Let It Be”, came to be, said that his mother, named Mary, who died in the 1950’s, long before The Beatles became world icons, came to him in a dream just during the time The Beatles were breaking up as a band.
+According to McCartney, who was asked years later how his classic song, “Let It Be”, came to be, said that his mother, a devout Catholic named Mary who died in the 1950’s, long before The Beatles became world icons, came to him in a dream just during the time The Beatles were breaking up as a band.
 McCartney was quite troubled during this season of his life and apparently this vivid dream, where his mum came to him speaking words of comfort, eventually evolved into a song that most listeners around the world assumed was speaking of Mary, the Mother of Jesus.